Maryland county votes to keep statue honoring Confederate soldiers

-A measure to remove the Talbot Boys was introduced earlier this summer amid nationwide demonstrations against Confederate imagery following the death of George Floyd in Minneapolis police custody.
-On Tuesday, sitting in the courthouse in Easton, Md., yards from the memorial, the Talbot County Council voted 3 to 2 to keep the statue in the same place it has stood for 104 years.
+A measure to remove the Talbot Boys was introduced earlier this summer amid nationwide demonstrations against Confederate imagery following the killing of George Floyd while in Minneapolis police custody.
+On Tuesday, sitting in the courthouse in Easton, yards from the memorial, the Talbot County Council voted 3 to 2 to keep the statue in the same place it has stood for 104 years.

 Talbot County Council President Corey W. Pack (R) said the vote was “disappointing.”
-He had voted against an attempt to remove the statue in 2015 but changed his mind and co-sponsored a resolution to remove it after Floyd’s death.
+He had voted against an attempt to remove the statue in 2015 but changed his mind and co-sponsored a resolution to remove it after Floyd’s killing.

 “You shake your head,” he said.
 “You kind of hope that there will be another day. . . .
 I’m sure the statue will not go away.”